akosek4/travel-planner/README.md

 it is really easy to lose track of important information unless it is kept in a single location that is easily assessable.
 Therefore, I want to use this project as a way to make traveling more convenient and prevent logistical problems from occurring.

+## User Story
+- As a user, I want to be able to see an overview of all my trips.
+- As a user, I want to be able to add a trip to my overview.
+- As a user, I want to be able to access detailed information on individual trips.
+- As a user, I want to be able to change the dates of one of my trips.
+- As a user, I want to be able to remove a trip.